History of the Jews in Malta: Fatimids, Normans and Aragonese

-In Mdina, during medieval times, the street along the north side of the cathedral (today's Triq il-Fosos) was the Jewish quarter; Jews paid a special tax to the town's Universita, being granted in exchange a monopoly on apothecaries and dyers.
+In medieval Mdina, the Jewish quarter, il-Giudecco, was the street along the north side of the Cathedral of the Assumption, Gozo (today's Triq il-Fosos); Jews paid a special tax to the town's Universita, being granted in exchange a monopoly on apothecaries and dyers.
 In the Militia List of 1419-1420 (a register of male adults in Malta, excluding Birgu and Gozo), the column for "la Giudecca" (the Jewish quarter of Mdina) lists 57 conscripted Jewish men.
 This leads to an estimate of up to 350 Jews in Malta at the time.
 Families had typical Jewish surnames such as Meyr/Mejr, Melj, Nefus, Levi, Catalanu, de Marsala.

-In 1479 Malta and Sicily came under Aragonese rule and the 1492 Edict of Expulsion forced all Jews to leave the country.
+In 1479 Malta and Sicily came under Aragonese rule and the 1492 Alhambra Decree by the Catholic Monarchs forced all Jews to leave Spanish territory.
 Because they made up such a large portion of the island's population, the Spanish Crown forced them even to pay compensation for the tax losses caused by their own expulsion.
 It is not clear where the Jews of Malta went, but they may have joined the Sicilian community in the Levant.
-It is also likely that several dozen Maltese Jews converted to Christianity to remain in the country as did many Sicilian Jews.
+It is also likely that several dozen Maltese Jews converted to Christianity to remain in the country, as did many Sicilian Jews.

 Knights of Malta

-In 1530 Charles V of Spain gave Malta to the Knights of Saint John, who ruled the island until 1798.
-During these three centuries, there was no free Jewish population on the islands.
+In 1530 Charles V, Holy Roman Emperor, gave Malta to the Knights Hospitaller, who ruled the island until 1798.
+During these three centuries, the islands had no free Jewish population.
 Those Sicilian conversos who had moved to Malta, attracted by the Knights' liberal policy towards the Jews of Rhodes, had to continue practicing their religion in secrecy.

 Malta was frequently mentioned for its large enslaved Jewish population in Jewish literature of the period.
-The Knights would capture Jews and Muslims during corsairing raids against Ottoman merchant ships and coastal towns, and keep them hostage in the bagnos (prisons) of Birgu, Valletta or Senglea, to extort ransom.
-It would be up to Jewish Societies for the Redemption of Captives (Pidion Shevuim) to raise such amounts from Jewish communities across Europe, including Livorno, London and Amsterdam.
-Failing rescue, Jews would be sold as indentured servants, and given a Christian name, to be freed by the Master only on deathbed.
-Those Jews (particularly women) who peddled their services as healers and diviners would often face the Inquisition.
+The Knights would capture Jews and Muslims during corsairing raids against Ottoman merchant ships and coastal towns and keep them hostage in the bagnos (prisons) of Birgu, Valletta or Senglea, to extort ransom.
+It would be up to Jewish Societies for the Redemption of Captives to raise such amounts from Jewish communities across Europe ("pidyon shvuyim"), including Livorno, London and Amsterdam.
+Failing rescue, Jews would be sold as indentured servants and given a Christian name, to be freed by their master only on deathbed.
+Those Jews, particularly women, who peddled their services as healers and diviners would often face the Inquisition.

-Those free Jews who wised to visited the islands had to receive a special permission of the Grand Master of the Order and had to enter Valletta's walls through one small port near the Auberge de Baviere, still known as the Jews' Sallyport.
+Those free Jews who wished to visit the islands had to receive special permission from the Grand Master of the Order and had to enter Valletta's walls through one small port near the Auberge de Bavière, still known as the Jews' Sallyport.

-In 1749 a baptised Jew, Giuseppe Antonio Cohen, revealed to the authorities the plot of a Muslim slave revolt.
+In 1749 a converso, Giuseppe Antonio Cohen, revealed to the authorities the 1749 Muslim slave revolt plot in Malta.
 For his deed, he was granted a pension of 500 scudi and the ownership of a building in Strada Mercanti, Valletta, which from 1773 owned the Monte di Pietà.